2015 Rose Bowl: Teams

-The two participants were announced on December 7, 2014 (12:45 p.m.
-ET), based on the final rankings by the CFP committee.
-The matchups for the Rose Bowl and the other semifinal, the Sugar Bowl in New Orleans, were geographically selected to ensure the top team will be closest to its fanbase.
-More than one team from the same conference may participate in the game, and avoiding rematches will not be a selection factor.

 Traditionally, the Rose Bowl pits the winners of the Big Ten Conference and Pac-12 Conference; however, when the Rose Bowl is a CFP semifinal (every three years beginning with this game), any teams may be selected.
 Oregon was the Pac-12 champion, while the Big Ten champion Ohio State played in (and won) the Sugar Bowl.
 The 2015 edition of the Rose Bowl was the first time since the 2006 edition (BCS National Championship Game) that the Big Ten Conference was absent from the game.
 It was also the first ever time in the 101-year history of the Rose Bowl that the Atlantic Coast Conference made an appearance in the game.
-Duke did appear in 1942; however, the ACC was not established until 1953.
-Similarly, Miami competed in and won the 2002 Rose Bowl (which was also a BCS National Championship Game); however, Miami was still a member of the original Big East Conference at the time.

-Florida State

-Florida State wore its white jerseys and used the east bench on game day.

-Oregon

-Oregon wore its green jerseys and used the west bench on game day.